USF-CS245-Fall2025/project02-massivemotion-YanoLeechiu/Resubmission/README.md

 MassiveMotion draws an orange sun at the center of the screen and spawns white stars from the window edges that move across the screen.
-You can change the list implementations by inputting in the txt file that you choose to input, given that it ahs the same parameters.
+You can change the list implementations by inputting in the txt file that you choose to input, given that it has the same parameters.

 How to use:
 1. Change the MassiveMotion.txt file to the desired parameters and List Type you want to implement: